Oussama1403/Flask-PWA/README.md

 python3 flask_app.py
 ```
 Then head over to http://127.0.0.1:5000/ you should see a page and install button in the browser(if supports).<br>
-<b>a web browser will only allow the app to register if the application is served over https,or on localhost(127.0.0.1:5000) for development purposes.
+<b>a web browser will only allow the app to register if the application is served over https,or on localhost(127.0.0.1:5000) for development purposes.</b>

 The project directory will contain: